- Posted on: Nov 16 2016

 6. Sublative rejuvenation and intense pulsed light (IPL) can be used to treat scarring and colour changes associated with acne.

 Unfortunately, many people suffer needless worry and self-esteem issues because of a skin condition that can be successfully treated.
 Many people often also spend a lot of money on products that claim to give results when really the cornerstone of effective treatment is accurate diagnosis of the stage, severity, and type of acne.
-Viva Medical Aesthetics offers complimentary acne consultations.
+Viva Medical Aesthetics offers acne consultations.

 Posted in: Skin Conditions